This topic contains information on prohibited refinancing practices, including:

 use conditional tenders of payment as a refinancing alternative, or

-The seller/servicer that offers conditional tenders of payment as a refinancing alternative must not deliver any refinance mortgage loan to Fannie Mae unless it is documented by a new note and a new mortgage loan, unless it is one of the previously mentioned authorized exceptions.
+The seller/servicer that offers conditional tenders of payment as a refinancing alternative must not deliver any refinanced loan to Fannie Mae unless it is documented by a new note and a new loan, unless it is one of the previously mentioned authorized exceptions.

-If Fannie Mae’s post-purchase underwriting performance review of a refinance mortgage loan reveals that the conditional tender of payment procedure was used as an alternative to refinancing the mortgage loan, Fannie Mae will require the seller/servicer to repurchase the mortgage loan in question and, if multiple occurrences of this practice are identified, Fannie Mae may take other appropriate action against the seller/servicer.
+If Fannie Mae’s post-purchase underwriting performance review of a refinanced loan reveals that the conditional tender of payment procedure was used as an alternative to refinancing the loan, Fannie Mae will require the seller/servicer to repurchase the loan in question and, if multiple occurrences of this practice are identified, Fannie Mae may take other appropriate action against the seller/servicer.